SymfonyCasts/api-platform/sfcasts/ep3-custom-data/input-transformer.md

 # Input Data Transformer

-Coming soon...

-This also just fixed something in our documentation.
-Go back to the docs tab... actually, I'm going to open a new tab so I don't lose my testing data.
+Adding the `@var User` above the `owner` property was enough for the denormalizer to automatically convert the IRI string we're sending in our JSON into a proper `User` object.
+Yay!
+And this *also* fixed something in our documentation.
+Go back to the docs tab... actually, I'll open a new tab so I don't lose my testing data.

 On the original tab, until now, when we hit "Try it out", it only listed the `description` field in the example JSON.
 The docs didn't think that `title`,